Interpreting - BA

-St. Kate's offers students a nationally recognized education in ASL-English interpretation.
+St. Catherine University offers students a nationally accredited education in ASL-English interpretation.
+This interpreting program is student-centered and equity driven.
+The small class settings guarantee that students benefit from personal interactions and experiential learning opportunities crucial for skill enhancement.
+With this ASL-English Interpretation degree, students will be equipped with the necessary skills and practical experience to evolve into proficient ASL-English interpreters and emerge as agents of change in the field.
 As an interpreter, students will need excellent analytical skills, ethical decision-making skills and communication skills, as well as in-depth cultural and linguistic knowledge.
 A strong liberal arts background is also crucial in order for students to develop the knowledge and competencies they will need to work in the interpreting field.

 The interpreting major helps students develop a specialized ability to support communication access for the Deaf community, with the goal of passing the national interpreting certification exam.
 As an interpreting major, students will be constantly striving to increase their language proficiency and range, both in ASL and English.
-All courses students take with an ASL prefix will be taught in ASL, without the use of spoken English.
+With all ASL prefix courses taught exclusively in ASL, this immerses students in the language and promotes a full understanding of Deaf culture without reliance on spoken English.
 Majors are also encouraged to pursue a minor in language studies and/or participate in a study abroad program to further their knowledge of language and culture.

 A minimum grade of B- (2.667) is required for all prerequisite courses to be considered for admission into the major.